catness812/PTR-lab1/Lab1/README.md

 - [x] Modify your current system to be able to handle retweets.
 Notice that some tweets are actually retweets and contain a special field `retweet_status`.
 The system should extract the retweets and treat them as separate tweets.

 - [x] Modify your current implementation of Aggregator / Batcher communication.
 Implement the ”Reactive Pull” backpressure mechanism between the actors.

+## Week 6

+### Minimal Task

+- [x] Create a database that would store the tweets processed by your system.

+- [x] Continue your Batcher actor.
+Instead of printing the batches of tweets, the actor should now send them to the database, which will persist them.

+### Main Task

+- [x] Continue your database implementation.
+Persist Users and Tweets in separate tables or collections.
+Make sure not to lose which user posted which tweets.

+### Bonus Task

+- [x] Continue your Batcher actor.
+Implement a resumable / pausable transmission towards the database (e.g. in case of DB unavailability).